Skip to content

 4. Constrain allowed actions by environment and execution scope.

-5. Capture run-level audit evidence for every decision and result.
+5. Capture reviewable evidence for supported local decisions and results.

 Operationalize OpenClaw governance